-Endometriosis South Coast- charity number 1186203 is an inclusive charity set up to help people along the South Coast who are going through the diagnosis stages of endometriosis or have been diagnosed with the condition.
+Endometriosis South Coast- charity number 1186203 is an inclusive charity set up to help people along the South Coast who are going through the diagnosis stages of Endometriosis and Adenomyosis or have been diagnosed with the conditions.

 We intend to spread awareness through a variety of campaigns and via social media.
 As well as fundraise.